-Frozen broccoli loses its brilliant green color rather rapidly when stored at temperatures above $0^{\circ}F$ (-18°C).
+Frozen broccoli loses its brilliant green color rather rapidly when stored at temperatures above $0^{\circ}F$ (-17.8°C).
 The chlorophyll changes to a brownish color.
-If stored below $0^{\circ}F$ (-18°C), good quality is maintained for 10 months and, if stored at -10°F (-23°C), for 1 year and longer.
+If stored below $0^{\circ}F$ (-17.8°C), good quality is maintained for 10 months and, if stored at -10°F (-23.3°C), for 1 year and longer.

-WFLO is indebted to Dr. Jeff Brecht, Institute of Food and Agricultural Sciences, University of Florida, for the review and revision of this topic.
+WFLO is indebted to Dr. Jeff Brecht, Horticultural Sciences Department, University of Florida, for the review and revision of this topic.